The family Charadriidae is very large with seventy species listed and is split into subfamilies.

 - Australasia: Javan Lapwing, Banded lapwing, Masked Lapwing, Black-shouldered Lapwing, Red-kneed Dotterel.

-- Central and South America: Pied Lapwing, Southern Lapwing, Andean Lapwing.
+- Central and South America: Southern Lapwing, Andean Lapwing.

 ∗ V. c. crassirostris (Hartlaub 1855)